Zen-CI/zenci-shell/README.md

 zenci-shell.on ("end", function onEnd( notices, sshObj ) {
  //default: run host.onEnd function if defined
- //sessionText is the full text response from the session for the host
+ //notices  is array of all notices for each command.
  //sshObj is the host object for this session
 });